GrapeoffJS/kindagoose/docs/README.md

 export class UsersModule {}
 ```

-!> Notice that for every module schemes are registered separately.
-You can't register your scheme once and globally, you should use `forFeature` every time when your module asks for some kind of model.
+!> Notice that for every module schemas are registered separately.
+You can't register your schema once and globally, you should use `forFeature` every time when your module asks for some kind of model.
 The signature of `forFeature` is also worth looking into — The method accepts an unlimited amount of `SchemaRegistrationOptions` type objects, hence why you shouldn't duplicate it's calls.

 #

 # The usage of the received modules

-Now when your database connection is settled and all of your schemes are registered, we can move onto the interesting part.
+Now when your database connection is settled and all of your schemas are registered, we can move onto the interesting part.
-Absolutely every provider that's in the range of the module where the schemes have been registered is able to gain access to your models.
+Absolutely every provider that's in the range of the module where the schemas have been registered is able to gain access to your models.
 Let's look at what they need to do to get the access.

 ```typescript
 import { InjectModel } from "kindagoose";